 Changes to who can buy takeaway alcohol

-From 1 September 2017 all Territorians and visitors to the Northern Territory will need to show photo ID to buy takeaway alcohol.
+All Territorians and visitors to the Northern Territory (NT) must show photo ID to buy takeaway alcohol.

 How it will work